-Following the untimely death of his wife in 1942, President John Tyler remarried on June 26, 1844 to Julia Gardiner Tyler.
+Following the death of his wife in 1842, President John Tyler remarried on June 26, 1844 to Julia Gardiner Tyler.
 She acted as the First Lady for the last eight months of his Presidency.
-Under the requirements of the authorizing legislation for the series, separate coins are issued to honor both his first and second wide.
-Another similar situation will occur in 2013 when coins are released for the first and second wives of Woodrow Wilson.
+Under the requirements of the authorizing legislation for the series, separate coins were issued to honor both his first and second wide.
+Another similar situation would occur in 2013 when coins were released for the first and second wives of President Woodrow Wilson.

 The Julia Tyler First Spouse Coin includes the her portrait on the obverse designed by Joel Iskowitz and sculpted by Don Everhart.
 The inscriptions include “Julia Tyler”, “In God We Trust”, “Liberty”, the order of the Presidency “10th”, the years she served as First Lady “1844-1845”, and the date and mint mark “2009 W”.